 For singles (students under the age of 18), an SLU team member will meet students at the baggage claim areas for the respective airlines on which they are flying.
 The name and contact number for this person will be provided a week before the event.
 For this purpose, flight information should be booked to land before 2:00PM and has to be submitted to SLU by the deadline.
 Due to TSA regulations, we are unable to meet students at the gate.
 We are not able to accept unaccompanied minors flying on any airline.
-Students will be put on a commercial shuttle service or a taxi by 2:30PM with other program participants and will be transported to the program hotel.
-At the end of the week at approximately 1:00pm, students will be put on a commercial shuttle service or a taxi with other program participants and transported back to the airport.
+Students will be put on a Marriott Airport shuttle service by 2:30PM with other program participants and will be transported to the program hotel.
+At the end of the week at approximately 1:00pm, students will be put on a Marriott Airport shuttle with other program participants and transported back to the airport.

 GROUPS: Group leaders must bring a medical release form for any minors attending without a parent/guardian and keep those forms with you at all times during the program.
 Medical release forms must empower your group leader (not SLU) to authorize medical treatment for the students you are bringing to the program.

 SINGLES: Any student attending without a chaperone must complete the SLU Medical Release Form during the online registration process.

 Registration is from 1:00PM-3:00PM on Day One.
 You will check in at the SLU table to pick up both your room keys and conference materials.
 You will need to have filled out the online Liability Form prior to your arrival on site.
 This document can be found here.

 Please note that hotel rooms are not guaranteed to be available until 3:00PM.